Search This Blog

 The Swan Inn

 Sometime between 1834 and 1839, George became the proprietor of the Swan Inn.
 Now demolished, this was a very old thatched building standing where the vicarage is now.
 It's proximity to the river means it's presumed to have had many bargeman amongst it's clientele although there were several beer houses on the river front itself around Church Passage and St Peters Street.
 And bargeman could be found drinking in any of Marlow's very very many houses of refreshment!
-However despite bargemen having a somewhat fearsome reputation (often embellished later it must be said) events at the Swan rarely generated the sort of traffic to the Petty Sessions that many other licenced premises did.
+However despite barge men having a somewhat fearsome reputation (often embellished later it must be said) events at the Swan rarely generated the sort of traffic to the Petty Sessions that many other licenced premises did.
 Was there a sort of self policing going on?
 Maybe, but George was regarded as running a respectable establishment in general.
 He in fact took a turn as parish constable on more than one occasion.
 Someone associated with crime would not get voted to this role.
 (You can find more about how parish constables worked in Marlow here

 George's address in the 1840s is several times given as Sundial Cottage.
-It was the neighbouring property to the Swan, famed for the historic sun dial on its outer wall.
+It was the neighbouring property to the Swan, famed for the historic sun dial on an adjacent outer wall.
 Licenced victuallers were required to live in their premises but it seems George was also using the cottage and this was regarded as sufficiently the same.

 In 1845 wife Elizabeth died with such swiftness that expressions of sympathy were forthcoming from all quarters.
 She was "hale and hearty" one morning but was taken ill in the night.
 Surgeon Wilkinson attended but declared her life must be despaired of and she never recovered.
 Inflammation of the throat was considered the cause of death.
 George, with a young family, would go on to marry a second time, to widow Charlotte of Bisham.